Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Introduction

 This paper is organized as follows.
-In Section \ref{sec:preli}, we describe the Maxwell eigenvalue problem involved in band structure calculation and elaborate on the derivation of the parameterized eigenvalue problem through Bloch's theorem as well as the two modes in two-dimension PhCs.
-Section \ref{sec:property} is concerned with the main regularity of the band functions, based upon which we introduce the numerical schemes to reconstruct these band functions in Section \ref{sec:numerical-scheme}.
+In Section \ref{sec:preli}, we describe the time harmonic Maxwell equations involved in band structure calculation and elaborate on the derivation of the parameterized Helmholtz eigenvalue problem through Bloch's theorem as well as the two modes in 2D PhCs.
+Section \ref{sec:property} is concerned with the smoothness of the band functions, based upon which we introduce the numerical schemes to reconstruct these band functions in Section \ref{sec:numerical-scheme}.
 Extensive numerical experiments are illustrated in Section \ref{sec:experiment} to support our theoretical findings.
 Finally, we present in Section \ref{sec:conclusion} conclusions and future work.